Breast Cancer Reconstruction

 Breast cancer is one of the most devastating diagnoses a woman can receive.
 It can have a significant impact on her mental, emotional, and physical well-being.

 But there is hope.
 After breast cancer surgery, there are many options for restoring a woman's breasts.
 Dr. Cho understands that every woman's cancer biology, anatomy, and desires and priorities are different.
-She will listen to your story and guide you every step of the way, helping you choose the best breast cancer restoration treatment for you.
+She will listen to your story and guide you every step of the way, helping you choose the best breast cancer reconstruction treatment for you.

 Types of Breast Reconstruction

-• Implant based reconstruction: This involves the use of an implant to replace the breast tissue that was removed.
+This involves the use of an implant to replace the breast tissue that was removed.
 Implants are made of silicone gel or saline, and they come in a variety of sizes and shapes.
 Some patients are candidates for direct to implant (DTI) reconstruction, while others would benefit from tissue expander (TE) reconstruction.
 Tissue expanders are temporary implants that are filled with liquid or air over a period of time to make space for a permanent breast implant.

-• Autologous reconstruction: This involves the use of tissue from another part of the body, such as the abdomen or back, to rebuild the breast.
+This involves the use of tissue from another part of the body, such as the abdomen or back, to rebuild the breast.
 This is sometimes also referred to as tissue flap reconstruction.
 Free flaps are those that are transferred from a distant part of the body to the chest wall to recreate the breast.
 Pedicled flaps are those that are rotated to the chest wall to recreate the breast from a nearby part of the body.

 Benefits